 There are typically multiple (window) channels that are sensitive to a surface pressure, meaning the radiances typically have more information content for the surface temperature (assuming the surface emissivity is well known and there are no clouds) rather than for example air temperature.
-Figure 7 shows the diurnally averaged day/night (D/N) surface temperature trends from 6 datasets: AIRS RT, AIRS L3, CLIMCAPS L3, ERA5, MERRA2 and NASA GISTEMP.
-AIRS RT shows an overall global warming of +0.021K yr-1; the cooling trends include the tropical eastern Pacific and south of Greenland and tropical northern Atlantic.
+Figure 5 shows the diurnally averaged day/night (D/N)surface temperature trends from 6 datasets: AIRS RT observations, AIRS L3, CLIM-CAPS L3, ERA5, MERRA2 and NASA GISTEMP.
+AIRS RT shows an overall global warming of $+0.021 \text{ K yr}^{-1}$ ; the cooling trends include the tropical eastern Pacific and south of Greenland and tropical northern Atlantic.
 The rest of the datasets also show similar patterns of cooling in the N. Atlantic Ocean, warming over the Arctic and some degree of cooling over the Antarctic Ice Shelf/Southern Ocean as does AIRS RT.
 The AIRS v7 L3 shows some cooling over Central Africa and the Amazon not seen in the AIRS RT trends, where one could expect Deep Convective Clouds and possible cloud clearing issues.
 We also point out the AIRS L3 product has many missing values off the western coasts of N. and S. America, due to cloud clearing issues.
-MERRA2 shows more cooling over C. Africa, and just like the AIRS v7 data, a lot of cooling near the Antarctic Ice Shelf.
+MERRA2 shows more cooling significant cooling trends over C. Africa, and just like the AIRS v7 data, a lot of cooling and near the Antarctic Ice Shelf.
 Of note here is that although CLIMCAPS uses MERRA2 as its first guess, their surface temperature trends are not similar, especially around the Antarctic where MERRA2 shows strong cooling trends.
 Over the ocean GISS shows similar trends to what AIRS RT trends show.
-An earlier study of Land Surface Temperatures between 2003-2017 using MODIS Prakash and Norouzi (2020) shows very similar large daytime cooling trends over parts of central and western Indian subcontinent that we see from our retrieval as well as directly from the BT1231 channel trends; for tiles that straddle both ocean and land the quantile method picks up the hottest observations, which especially during summer are mostly over the Indian subcontinent.
+An earlier study of Land Surface Temperatures between 2003-2017 using MODIS (Prakash & Norouzi, 2020) shows very similar large daytime cooling trends over parts of central and western Indian subcontinent that we see from our retrieval as well as directly from the BT1231 channel trends; for tiles that straddle both ocean and land the quantile method picks up the hottest observations, which especially during summer are mostly over the Indian subcontinent.
 For these reasons we also have confidence in our retrieved cooling trends over for example daytime continental Central/Eastern Africa, which are different from the other four day/night datasets.

-The spatial correlations between AIRS_RT retrieved rates and the various datasets is shown in Table 2 while the cosine weighted skin temperature trends are shown in Table 3.
-By adding in the uncertainty in the trends for any of the individual models or datasets, and then doing the cosine weighting, we estimate uncertainties of about \pm 0.015 K yr-1 for "ALL"; the uncertainties for "OCEAN" are typically about 2/3 of that value, and for "LAND" are about 4/3 of that value.
-We emphasize here that we use all available NWP and L3 model data when computing their trends for any grid box, while the AIRS_RT uses only the hottest 10% of "clear" data; Strow and DeSouza-Machado (2020) showed that the tropical retrieved surface temperature trends and anomalies over ocean correlated very well with those from the ERA-I Sea Surface Temperature dataset.
+The spatial correlations between AIRS\RT retrieved rates and the various datasets is shown in Table 2 while the cosine weighted skin temperature trends are shown in Table 3.
+By adding in the uncertainty in the trends for any of the individual models or datasets, and then doing the cosine weighting, we estimate uncertainties of about $\pm$ 0.015 K yr-1 for "ALL"; the uncertainties for "OCEAN" are typically about 2/3 of that value, and for "LAND" are about 4/3 of that value.
+We emphasize here that we use center point NWP reanalysis and L3 model data when computing their trends for any grid box, while the AIRS\RT uses the hottest 10% of "clear" dataobservations; (Strow & DeSouza-Machado, 2020) showed that the tropical retrieved surface temperature trends and anomalies over ocean correlated very well with those from the ERA-I Sea Surface Temperature dataset.